 Documentation of progress

 Active engagement: The company constituency has five members and five alternates in the MSG.
-Company engagement is organised through the largest industry association, the Association for German Industry (Bundesverband Deutscher Industrie (BDI)), the alternate is the German Chamber of Commerce and Industry (DIHK, Deutscher Industrie- und Handelskammertag e.V.).
+Company engagement is organised through the largest industry association, the Federation for German Industries (Bundesverband der Deutschen Industrie (BDI)), the alternate is the Association of German Chambers of Commerce and Industry (DIHK, Deutscher Industrie- und Handelskammertag e.V.).
 Both are industry-wide associations.
 BDI is the constituency coordinator.
 Four sector-specific associations share two seats on the MSG (Vereinigung Rohstoffe und Bergbau e.V., Bundesverband Baustoffe - Steine und Erden e.V., Bundesverband Mineralische Rohstoffe (MIRO) e.V. and Deutscher Braunkohlen-Industrie-Verein e.V).
 The other two positions are filled with an oil and gas company (Wintershall Holding GmbH) and a quarrying company (K+S Aktiengesellschaft).
 Participation in MSG meetings was very high with over 93%.
 To date, there had been four changes in the constituency composition.

-In the establishment phase of the MSG (July 2014), the government (BMWi), together with the industry association Bundesverband der Deutschen Industrie (BDI) and GIZ, invited companies to a roundtable to inform about the EITI and the role of MSG members from the industry.
+In the establishment phase of the MSG (July 2014), the government (BMWi), together with the industry association Bundesverband der Deutschen Industrie (BDI) and GIZ, invited companies to a roundtable organized by GIZ to inform about the EITI and the role of MSG members from the industry.
 Nineteen company and industry association representatives participated.
 A follow-up workshop was held in October 2014 to orient company members on their rights and duties as part of the MSG and reporting entities.

 In terms of engagement in reporting, 14 out of 48 identified companies reported as part of the reporting process.
+The IA identified the 48 companies as “potentially compliant” with the reporting requirements.
+Only 22 companies published a mandatory payments report for 2016.
+Ten out of these 22 reported under EITI.
+If one excludes the quarrying sector (12 companies), eight out of ten companies reported under EITI.
 In terms of coverage, the oil, gas and coal companies are well represented.
 However, it is difficult to evaluate the degree of coverage of the quarried natural resources sector due to its fragmented nature.

 The lack of company participation has been identified as a key issue and is explained by company representatives by the cautious approach companies were taking in view of new reporting requirements that coincided with the start of EITI implementation.
 Companies point to three things: (1) uncertainty on how to comply with the EU Accounting Directive, (2) prioritising legal reporting obligations over voluntary (EITI) reporting, and (3) a general reluctance to publish data, which could give other companies in the industry a competitive advantage.

 The company constituency participated in outreach activities.
 It has co-developed an information flyer on what the EITI reporting requirements for companies entail and has organised and hosted information sessions for companies.
 Companies continue to be committed to more outreach.
-All 14 companies signed a tax waiver to ensure that the information on payments made by them and received by the municipal government can be reported.
+All 14 companies signed a tax waiver to ensure that the information on payments made by them and received by the local tax office or municipal government can be reported.
 This is necessary due to Germany’s tax secrecy laws.

 There is no evidence to suggest that companies used data from EITI reports.
 Several company representatives mentioned that they communicate on their EITI participation as part of their corporate social responsibility activities.